 For all tasks, it is important to read or listen to the instructions beforehand, so you are clear about what you have to do.
 Make sure you know how much time you have and whether there is a word limit.
 Leave time at the end to check for errors.
 Plan ahead so that you have enough time to complete each task.
 If it’s a group activity, try to agree with the rest of your group how you might split the tasks between you, to make the best use of the time available.

 Be pleasant and professional with everyone you meet.
 Employers are observing your ability to communicate effectively and they’ll be looking at your eye contact and body language, and how well you use appropriate professional language and behaviour.
 Whilst you should be confident and to and make contributions to discussions, listening to and encouraging others is just as important.
 The employer wants to see that you could represent the organisation well to a client, and will usually ask you a number of questions.
 Answer confidently, and respond calmly and constructively when your ideas are challenged.

 Show your group working and interpersonal skills by treating the other candidates as team members during the tasks.
 Remember, if you work together and produce good results as team, it will reflect well on you all.
 The recruiter wants to see how your skills match against what they’re looking for and are not scoring you against the other candidates.

 Assessment centres often include lunch and coffee breaks.
 Although these are seen as the 'informal' parts of the day, you are still being observed!
 This is a great chance to demonstrate your communication skills and show you can make a good impression.
-Ask questions of current employees about what they are working on or what they enjoy most about the role / company for example.
+Ask questions to current employees about what they are working on or what they enjoy most about the role / company for example.
 See also our networking guides.